green-coding-solutions/website/content/blog/network-carbon-emissions-in-green-software.md

 Yes, because:

-- Network data transfers are relevant and account for approximately 23% of GHG emissions in the ICT sector.
-  *(Source: Green IT Association 2025 – [https://t.ly/greeniteco.IENM2025](https://t.ly/greeniteco.IENM2025))*
+- Network data transfers should be measured and made visible because omitting them would ignore roughly 23% of the GHG emissions caused by the ICT sector. *(Source: Green IT Association 2025 – [https://t.ly/greeniteco.IENM2025](https://t.ly/greeniteco.IENM2025))*
-- It is important to make the impact of network data transfers visible.
+- It is important to make the impact of network data transfers visible so that we know how to steer the ship.

 <br>